millerscout/youshallnotPass/readme.md

 # Notification Rate-Limiting System

-This project implements a basic notification rate-limiting system using **AWS Lambda** or **API Gateway**.
+This project implements a basic rate-limiting.
 The system is functional and can be deployed as a serverless function, but it is not the state-of-the-art.
 This design can be improved in the future with features like prioritization of notifications or using on-demand workers to group and throttle notifications effectively.

 ## Key Components